 Drinking until you are drunk more often is the final symptom we cover here.
 If you feel the desire to drink to excess more often it can cause serious health problems.
 It also likely means you are misusing alcohol to help deal with negative emotions.
 This is a clear sign of alcohol abuse.

 These are the most common symptoms of alcohol addiction but they are by no means the only ones.
 It is also important to remember that you do not need to have all these symptoms to be an addict.
 Any of the symptoms listed could indicate you have a problem.

-Alcoholism usually causes individuals to abuse alcohol in situations where it is dangerous to do so.
+Alcoholism can also cause individuals to abuse alcohol in situations where it is dangerous to do so.
 This is sometimes tied to work; drinking in places where you are required to operate heavy or dangerous machinery, for instance.
-For many, it leads to the simple but dangerous act of driving drunk for any reason – particularly with regularity and knowledge of the dangers involved.
+For many, it leads to the dangerous act of driving drunk – particularly with regularity and knowledge of the dangers involved.

-If you or someone you know is struggling with alcohol addiction, Help Me Stop can help.
+If you are struggling with alcohol addiction, Help Me Stop can help.
 Call or email us today to speak with one of our expert therapists.
 They can help you understand your options and treatments.

 If you’re unsure about whether you are suffering from alcoholism or not, please choose the sensible option and seek a professional’s guidance.
-If you are found to be suffering from the disease, you will be able to consider your path to recovery.
+There is a good chance that anyone who thinks they may have a drinking problem does.
+If you are found to be abusing alcohol, we can provide you with a range of treatment options and help you work through any withdrawal symptoms.
 If not, you will be able to find valuable information on the issue that may help you frame and reduce your binge drinking behaviour.

 It’s estimated that over a billion people worldwide drink problematically.
 Perhaps more surprising than this figure is the number of those who seek help: just around one in six.

 We are here and we want to help you.
+We offer treatment as well as family support.
 Please get in touch with the Help Me Stop team right away for support, guidance and information.